Why your ecommerce business needs product photography

 When shopping on the high street, consumers get to experience a product before making a purchasing decision.
 They can physically touch it, pick it up, try it on.
 As an online retailer, you need to provide a strong visual representation of the product to make up for this lack of physical interaction.

-Your ecommerce site needs product photography that shows each item from a variety of angles, with close-ups of important features and any unique selling points.
-If your website sells handbags for instance, consider the key angles and shots required to help the customer build up a strong mental image of the product in question.
-You should include close-ups of any buckles or fastenings, shots of the inside, and photos of the front, back and sides.
+Your ecommerce site needs product photography that shows each item from a variety of angles.
+Include close-ups of important features and any unique selling points.
+If your website sells handbags for instance, consider the key angles and shots required to help the customer build up a strong mental image of the product.
+You should include close-ups of any buckles or fastenings, shots of the inside, front, back and sides.

 Options and angles

 If a product is available in a range of colours or sizes, your site needs to show a photo of each option – don’t leave your customers guessing.
-Offering multiple angles and options demonstrates that you understand a customer’s need for strong visuals and that you are making every effort to simplify their buying decision.
+Offering multiple angles and options demonstrates that you understand a customer’s need for strong visuals.
+It shows that you are making every effort to simplify their buying decision.
 If your customers are satisfied, they’re more likely to return to your site.

 The Nike website has some great examples of multi-angle product photography.
 Each pair of shoes is photographed from a variety of perspectives, enhancing the visual representation of the product.
 The consumer can consequently make an informed purchasing decision.